A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Introduction

+Usually, forward MKV-SDEs are solved by using particle algorithms (see for example \cite{antonelli_rate_2002,Talay_stochastic_2003} or \cite{bossy_stochastic_2005} and references therein) in which the McKean term is approached with the empirical measure of a large number of interacting particles with independent noise.
+Adapting such algorithms to the forward-backward problem is not obvious as the high dimension of the involved Brownian motion (given by the number of particles) induces, a priori, a high dimension backward problem with the obvious consequences for the numerical implementation.
+In comparison, our proposed algorithm gives a deterministic approximation of the McKean term, and since it does not induce any additional noise, it does not increase the dimension of the backward problem.

-Although our algorithm works for decoupled MKV-FBSDEs, we believe this solver may also be considered as a building block if one is interested in solving the fully coupled case (when the forward coefficients depend on the backward variable), for example via fixed point procedures.
+Although our algorithm works for decoupled MKV-FBSDEs, we believe this solver may also be considered as a building block if one is interested in approaching the fully coupled case (when the forward coefficients depend on the backward variable), for example via fixed point procedures.
 Nevertheless, a lot of work is required to define the precise conditions and setup in which such algorithm would converge to the (or at least a) solution of the fully coupled problem.\\

-\textbf{The conditional system.} Let us shortly develop what we mean with the sentence ``\emph{given the law of the solution of the system, \eqref{NLFBSDE} is a classical time inhomogeneous FBSDE}".

-Working with a non-linear problem, such as a MKV-FBSDE, could be tricky.
+\textbf{The conditional system.} Let us shortly develop what we mean with the sentence ``\emph{given the law of the solution of the system, \eqref{NLFBSDE} is a classical time inhomogeneous FBSDE}".\\ Working with a non-linear problem, such as MKV-FBSDE, could be tricky.
 In our case, the main object to work with is the \emph{conditional system}.
-This is a formulation that allows to get rid of the dependence on the law in both the forward and backward variables and to replace them by time dependent parameters.
+This is the formulation that allows to get rid of the dependence on the law and to replace it by a time dependent parameter.\\

 Following the same line of arguments presented in Buckdahn et al. \cite{buckdahn_mean-field_2009}, it is well seen that there exists a unique solution $\{X_t^x,Y_t^x\}_{t\geq 0}$ to the system \eqref{NLFBSDE}.
 In a Markovian setting, the law of this couple is entirely determined by the law $\mu=(\mu_t)_{0\le t\leq T}$ of the forward process $(X_t)_{0\leq t\leq T}$ and a given deterministic function $u:[0,T]\times \R^d \to \R$.
 In our case, one can show that this remains true (see Section \ref{Sec:MathTools} below for a proof) so that there exists a deterministic $u(t,y)$ such that for all $t$,